Punktum-dk/epp-service-specification/README.md

 - 5.3.3 2026-09-08
   - Added documentation of the `rgp:infData` extension in the [info domain response for domain with pending delete](#info-domain-response-for-domain-with-pending-delete), which indicates whether a domain name scheduled for deletion can be restored using the [restore domain](#restore-domain).
-  - Added three new poll messages regarding suspension of domain names, see [Poll-Message-Reference-Guide](Poll-Message-Reference-Guide.md)
+  - Added five new poll messages, see [Poll-Message-Reference-Guide](Poll-Message-Reference-Guide.md)
   - Added [Suspension Schedule](#suspension-schedule).

 - 5.3.2 2026-08-21